BRC (Basic Rider Course)

 For riders who already have basic skills.
 Similar to the BRC except speeds are higher, and on your own motorcycle.
+You must have a motorcycle instructional permit or endorsement.
+The motorcycle must also be properly registered, licensed and insured.
 An excellent refresher course for practicing and renewing riding skills.
 Includes an informal classroom component for discussing safety concepts based on past riding experiences and current knowledge.
 This can be used for the skills waiver portion of your motorcycle endorsement after successful completion of a skills test at the end of the course.

 3WBRC (Basic Rider Course 3 Wheel)